-We have audited the financial statements of West Midlands Combined Authority (the 'Authority') and its subsidiaries (the 'group') for the year ended 31 March 2021, which comprise the Authority Comprehensive Income and Expenditure Statement, the Group Comprehensive Income and Expenditure Statement, the Authority Movement in Reserves, the Group Movement in Reserves, the Balance Sheet, the Cash Flow Statement, and Notes to the Accounts (the Note to the Comprehensive Income and Expenditure Statement - Reconciliation of Total Comprehensive Income and Expenditure to surplus or deficit for the year under funding basis on pages 45 and 46 also form part of the Notes to the Accounts), including a summary of significant accounting policies.
+We have audited the financial statements of West Midlands Combined Authority (the 'Authority') and its subsidiaries (the 'group') for the year ended 31 March 2021, which comprise the Authority Comprehensive Income and Expenditure Statement, the Group Comprehensive Income and Expenditure Statement, the Authority Movement in Reserves, the Group Movement in Reserves, the Balance Sheet, the Cash Flow Statement, and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21.